Mukesh2612/Group06_EduTracker/README.md

 ## Documentation

-The detailed Software Requirements Specification (SRS) document describing system requirements, architecture, and functionalities is available in the docs folder of this repository.
+The detailed Software Requirements Specification (SRS) document is available in the `docs` folder of this repository.
+It describes the system requirements, architecture, and functionalities of the application.

 ## Developed For